bohlool/django_toystore/README.md

-Here's a toy store app using Python, django and a sqlite database.
+Here's a toy store app using Python, django, bootstrap and a sqlite database.
 We'll use django for the web framework.

 This app has two main parts.
 One is a blog app and the other is store.